 Though I know with so many people at home for work – and school – you may need to be using your bedroom as an office.
 The trick to better sleep hygiene is to create a small work space in your room rather than working in bed.

 Eight – Create a Bedtime Routine and Ritual

 It should include some self-care like stretching or a bath, reading a relaxing book or meditation/prayer whatever your thing is.
 Start it half an hour before bedtime if you can.

 My bedtime routine includes spending some extra self-care time by taking off my make-up and applying all my serums and lotions.
 After brushing my teeth, I grab whatever book I’m reading and settle into a quiet space, usually the chair in my bedroom.
 Then, I sip a glass of water while I read a chapter or two.
 (JB likes to sit on the patio for a few minutes before he brushes his teeth and climbs into bed.)

 Nine – Keep a Sleep Journal

 It doesn’t have to be super detailed, simply make a quick note on your calendar as to how much shut-eye you got and how you feel when you wake up.
 Writing down how you feel after adequate sleep will begin to reassure your mind that you can forgo some of the things on the to-do list for a few extra winks.
 It will also help you gauge the right amount of sleep for YOUR body.

-You, my darling, deserve to consciously live, not just get by.
-Begin a new way of thriving by giving your body what it truly needs.
+Because you, my darling, deserve to consciously live, not just get by.
+Getting enough sleep allows you to better roll with the challenges of life, too.
+So, begin a new way of thriving by giving your body what it truly needs.
 You deserve to give yourself the gift of self-care.
 When adequate sleep becomes part of your daily life, and not something reserved for weekends and holidays, you will actually be more productive and creative and feel happier and so much sexier!